Curtis Yorke

-Curtis Yorke, the pen name of Susan Rowley Richmond Lee (1854 - 1930), was a Scottish writer.
+Curtis Yorke, the pen name of Susan Rowley Richmond Lee (1854-1930), was a Scottish writer.

+Early life and marriage

 The daughter of John Jex Long, she was born Susan Rowley Long in Scotland and was educated in Glasgow.
 She married John Wilson Richmond Lee, a mining engineer.
+The couple moved to Kensington in London.

+Career

-The couple moved to Kensington.
-She published her first novel That Little Girl in 1886 and went on to publish almost 50 titles.
+She published her first novel That Little Girl in 1886 and went on to publish almost fifty titles.